cpp-lln-lab/datalad_crash_course/README.md

 within a Datalad dataset, I would recommended using typical Datalad command like
 </code>datalad save</code>, unless you are sure of what you are doing.

+However it is completely fine to use Datalad commands within a pure git repository.

 </details>

 <br>